 Eileen Koval, CDBC, CBCC-KA, CPDT-KA, MSc

 I am a behavior consultant and proponent of a relationship-based approach to training -- building a deep personal bond with your dog by learning to communicate clearly and positively with your dog, understand their rich communication, and fully understand and meet their needs as an individual.
 My husband and I have Nederlandse Kooikerhondjes that we enjoy training and occasionally competing in dog sports, including agility, conformation, and scent work.
 I am a fully certified dog behavior consultant by the International Association of Animal Behavior Consultants (IAABC).
-This prized credential requires hundreds of hours of education, thousands of hours of experience working with dogs, behavior case studies on varieties of difficult behavior issues, colleague and veterinarian recommendations, and a rigorous application process in order to obtain it.
+I have thousands of hours of education, thousands of hours of experience working with dogs, and submitted successful behavior case studies on varieties of difficult behavior issues, colleague and veterinarian recommendations, and completed a rigorous application process...all of which enabled me to achieve this prized credential.
 I am also a certified behavior consultant canine (CBCC-KA) and certified professional dog trainer (CPDT-KA) by the Certification Council for Professional Dog Trainers (CCPDT) after passing their rigorous exams and meeting veterinarian recommendation and experience requirements.
 All these credentials require continuing education credits to ensure that I am using the best techniques and scientific knowledge available in the field.
 I am constantly pursuing education from veterinarians, behaviorists and trainers as well as providing it to others through courses and presentations as a credentialed expert in my field.
+Additionally, I am currently working on a M.S. degree in Applied Animal Behavior and Welfare at Husson University.
+I already have a Master of Science degree from the University of Arkansas in Operations Management and a Bachelor of Arts degree from Northern Kentucky University in Geography and History.

 Eileen Koval (right) and then-CIA Director Porter Goss at her graduation from the CIA Intelligence schoolhouse in 2006